ubports/keyboard-component/README.md

 ## On-device testing

-To test a pull request on your device, type
+To test a pull request on your device, type:

+    sudo mount -t tmpfs tmpfs /var/cache/apt

+which will use RAM to give enough space to download the packages.

-    sudo ubports-qa install keyboard-component X
+    sudo ubports-qa install ubports/keyboard-component X

-where `X` is the code of a merge request to this repository.
+where `X` is the code of a pull/merge request to this repository.

-Logs are saved in `~/.cache/upstart/maalit-server.log`.
+Logs are saved in `~/.cache/upstart/maliit-server.log`.
 They can be viewed directly on-device with a [log viewer](https://open-store.io/app/logviewer.neothethird).

+It is recomended to be in the `devel` channel instead of `stable`, otherwise there will be way too many packages trying to be upgraded.

 ## Options